Atenery Hernández

 Atenery Hernández Martín (born 10 December 1994 un San Cristóbal de La Laguna, Tenerife) is a Spanish weightlifter, competing in the 53 kg category and representing Spain at international competitions.

+Career

 She competed at world championships, including at the 2015 World Weightlifting Championships.

-She won the silver medal in the women's 49 kg Snatch and Clean & Jerk events at the 2022 Mediterranean Games held in Oran, Algeria.
+She won the silver medal in the Women's 49 kg Snatch and Clean & Jerk events at the 2022 Mediterranean Games held in Oran, Algeria.